-Seahawks Coach Pete Carroll Wants Critics To Cut Earl Thomas Slack After Injury
+Pete Carroll Wants Critics To Cut Earl Thomas Slack After Middle Finger Incident

 “He had it all just totally figured out and was as emotional as you can get. … Give him a little slack.
 This is a very, very difficult moment that most people wouldn’t understand what that was all about.”

-The safety was hoping for a long-term contract from the Seawhawks or to be traded before the season began, neither of which happened.
-So Thomas’ frustration is understandable considering his value may be lower heading into free agency next year.
+The safety was hoping either for a long-term contract with the Seahawks or to be traded before the season began, neither of which happened.
+So Thomas’ frustration is understandable considering his value may be considerably lower heading into free agency next year.

 Thumbnail photo via Mark J. Rebilas/USA TODAY Sports Images